quaderno/quaderno-woocommerce/readme.txt

 Sure, if you sell on Amazon FBA or Shopify, you can connect those platforms to your Quaderno account as well.
 This way you can have all your sales and taxes in one dashboard.

 = What pricing plans are available? =
 We offer simple, transaction-based pricing that scales with your business.
-[Quaderno plans](https://www.quaderno.io/pricing/?utm_source=wordpress&utm_campaign=woocommerce) start at $29 per month.
+[Quaderno plans](https://www.quaderno.io/pricing/?utm_source=wordpress&utm_campaign=woocommerce) start at $49 per month.

 == Screenshots ==

 1. Copy your API token and API URL from your Quaderno account
 2. Paste it on the Quaderno settings page
-3. Calculate taxes on the fly if you sell digital goods to EU customers
+3. Calculate worldwide taxes on the fly
 4. Example of an invoice

 == Changelog ==